zacharialutz/portfolio/README.md

 ## Technology

-Created using HTML5, CSS3, JavaScript, and React.
+Created using HTML5, CSS3, and React.js